-Paul E. Ceruzzi is a curator emeritus and is an authority in aerospace electronics and computing.
+Dr. Paul E. Ceruzzi, curator emeritus, is an authority in aerospace electronics and computing.
 His work includes research, writing, planning exhibits, collecting artifacts, and lecturing on the subjects of microelectronics, computing, and control as they apply to the practice of air and space flight.

 Dr. Ceruzzi attended Yale University and the University of Kansas, from which received a PhD in American studies in 1981.
 Before joining the staff of the National Air and Space Museum, he taught history of technology at Clemson University in South Carolina.

 He is the author or co-author of several books on the history of computing and related topics:

 - GPS (Cambridge, MA: MIT Press, 2018)